Kapha-Balancing Recipe: Red Lentil Lemongrass Soup

 If you are feeling these qualities begin to accumulate in your body, it’s a great time to start incorporating more kapha-balancing foods—foods that bring warmth, stimulation, and a sense of lightness to the body and mind!

-It’s so easy to eat healthy when you have red lentils on hand!
-They cook in minutes, are nourishing to all three doshas, and go well with so many seasonings.
-Here, I have paired them with a spicy lemongrass paste, which is ideal for balancing kapha in the spring and winter months (or any time the weather is cold and damp).
+Red lentils are one such food that happen to be as delicious as they are healthy.
+They cook in minutes, are nourishing to all three doshas, and go well with a variety of seasonings.
+This recipe pairs red lentils with a spicy lemongrass paste, which is ideal for balancing kapha in the winter months and into the spring, or any time the weather is cold and damp.